-Gross margins in the Consumer Accessories segment were unchanged for the three months ended May 31, 2016, as compared to the prior year.
-For the three months ended May 31, 2016, margins were negatively impacted by decreased sales of certain higher margin products, including remotes, hookup products, and wireless speakers, as well as by the launch of the new 360Fly® Action Camera, which contributed to an increase in sales for the three months ended May 31, 2016, but produced lower margins for the segment.
-This was partially offset by an increase in sales of higher margin products, such as reception products.
+Gross margins in the Consumer Accessories segment decreased 50 basis points in both the three and nine months ended November 30, 2016, as compared to the prior year.
+For the three and nine months ended November 30, 2016, margins were negatively impacted by decreased sales of certain higher margin products, including remotes, hookup, power products, and the Singtrix karaoke product, as well as by the launch of the new 360Fly® Action Camera, which contributed to a substantial increase in sales for the three and nine months ended November 30, 2016, but produced lower margins for the segment.
+This was partially offset by an increase in sales of higher margin products, such as the Company's new line of baby monitors, as well as an improvement in the international product mix.
+The sale of wireless speakers, which generally contributes higher margins for the segment, had a positive impact for the three months ended November 30, 2016, as sales of these speakers increased, but had a negative impact for the nine months ended November 30, 2016, as sales of wireless speakers decreased year to date as compared to the prior year.